 A girl with cancer was hospitalized for months.
-Now healthy, she has a view of her old hospital room from her college dorm.
+Now healthy and in college, she can see her old hospital room from her dorm.

 “It felt like we had come full circle,” said Dorey, 54, who lives in Cornwall, about 160 miles from Bristol.
 “It was a significant moment in Maggie’s life.”

 With painful clarity, he remembers receiving his daughter’s troubling diagnosis just after her first birthday.
 She had acute myeloblastic leukemia, a cancer found in the bone marrow and blood.
-Her jaw started swelling suddenly, and after weeks of rigorous medical examinations and blood work, she was whisked away to the Bristol Royal Hospital for Children, where her parents learned she would need to endure several months of chemotherapy and intensive treatment.
+Her jaw started swelling suddenly, and after weeks of rigorous medical examinations and bloodwork, she was whisked away to the Bristol Royal Hospital for Children, where her parents learned she would need to endure several months of chemotherapy and intensive treatment.

 “It was just awful,” Dorey recalled.
 “I just remember feeling numb.”